-Dr. Gunter maintains that using anything that upsets the pH balance – including douches, cleanses, steams, and vinegar pH balancing products – has “real potential for harming good bacteria or disrupting the mucosal surface.”
+Dr Gunter maintains that using anything that upsets the pH balance – including douches, cleanses, steams, and vinegar pH balancing products – has “real potential for harming good bacteria or disrupting the mucosal surface.”

-In an excerpt from Mayo Clinic’s website, experts echo Gunter’s sentiment, writing that it is “normal for your vagina to have a slight odor.”
+In an excerpt from Mayo Clinic’s website, experts echo Gunter’s sentiment, writing that it is “normal for your vagina to have a slight odour.”
 And that it may be “especially noticeable right after having sex.”

-HOW MUCH VAGINAL ODOR IS TOO MUCH?
+HOW MUCH IS VAGINAL ODOR TOO MUCH?

 Common causes of abnormal vaginal odor include:

 - Bacterial Vaginosis – this is an overgrowth of normally occurring vaginal bacteria and the most common vaginal infection that causes a vaginal odor.